hyperledger-labs/orion-server/docs/getting-started/transactions/curl/datatx.md

 </div>
 </details>

-Once the above transaction gets committed, the submitter of the transaction would receive the transaction receipt
+Once the above transaction gets committed, the submitter of the transaction receives the transaction receipt.
 <details><summary>Transaction Receipt</summary>
 <div>